marcaldo/learning/README.md

 ```
 <Flatpickr />
 ```
-Depending on the CSS style, it will produce something like
+Depending on the CSS, it will produce something like

 ![image](https://github.com/marcaldo/learning/assets/9356049/aad42dfd-d215-4617-9272-a72c54ae822e)